Baseball at the BIG EAST Championships - Wednesday Press Conference

 During his tenure on the Hilltop, Wilk has implemented a Career Night for current Hoya baseball players to get career advice and network with GU baseball alumni.
 Georgetown players have also been involved in community efforts, working with the on-campus Hoya Dreams program and annually taking part in the D.C.
 Heart Walk, which raises money for the American Heart Association as well as volunteering with several other off-campus projects.

 Wilk has also initiated the preseason First Pitch Dinner which is a fundraiser exclusively for the baseball program.
-The inaugural First Pitch Dinner in 2005 featured Terry Francona, manager of the World Champion Boston Red Sox, as the guest speaker and television and radio personality Mike Barnicle as the emcee.
-Since that time, other sports luminaries such as ESPN analyst Tim Kurkjian, Hall of Fame catcher Johnny Bench, legendary United States hockey goalie Jim Craig, Major League pitcher Jamie Moyer, former major league umpire Bruce Froemming, Tim Russert from NBC's Meet the Press, Baltimore Orioles General Manager Dan Duquette and New York Mets General Manager Sandy Alders have joined the Hoyas at their season-opening event.
+The inaugural First Pitch Dinner in 2005 featured Terry Francona, manager of the 2004 World Champion Boston Red Sox, as the guest speaker and television and radio personality Mike Barnicle as the emcee.
+Since that time, other sports luminaries such as ESPN analyst Tim Kurkjian, National Baseball Hall of Fame members Johnny Bench and Dave Winfield, 1980 U.S. hockey goalie Jim Craig, former Major League pitcher Jamie Moyer, former major league umpire Bruce Froemming, Tim Russert from NBC's Meet the Press, Baltimore Orioles General Manager Dan Duquette and New York Mets General Manager Sandy Alders have joined the Hoyas at their season-opening event.

-Wilk has seen seven Georgetown players move onto the professional ranks, with two players selected in the 2012 draft, shortstop Mike Garza and outfielder Justin Leeson.
+Wilk has seen seven Georgetown players move onto the professional ranks.
+Most recently, the Hoyas had two players selected in the 2012 draft, shortstop Mike Garza and outfielder Justin Leeson.
 Other Major League draft picks include pitcher Tim Adleman (B'10), Matthew Bouchard ('07), Parker Brooks (C'05), catcher Erick Fernandez (C'11), Rand Ravnaas (B'11).
 Three other former players, Eddie Pena (B'05), Michael Lombardi (B'04) and Eric Sutton ('02) all signed free agent contracts following their graduation.

-Before becoming head coach at Georgetown in 2000, Wilk served as an assistant coach with the Hoyas for the 1998 and 1999 season.
+Before becoming head coach at Georgetown in 2000, Wilk served as an assistant coach with the Hoyas for the 1998 and 1999 seasons.

 Wilk came to the Hilltop in the fall of 1997 after serving as the head baseball coach at Acton-Boxboro High School in Massachusetts, where he helped turn around a program that previously went 3-17 into a 13-10 team that made an appearance in the 1996 state semifinals.